 The Hamilton Beach 74275 Classic Electric Carving Knife Set includes stainless steel blades and a stylish carving fork.
 The two blades work together to cut through almost anything and never need sharpening.
 The carving knife attaches easily to a comfortable handle and the whole set sits in a space-saving storage case.

 Easy blade removal

 The Rapala has twice the blade speed of a standard electric knife.
 The stainless steel reciprocating style blade is dishwasher safe and connects effortlessly to an ergonomically designed handle.
 The knife includes an 8-inch power cord, giving you plenty of room to comfortably complete all your filleting jobs.

 Stainless steel reciprocating style 7 ½ inch blade

 8-inch power cord

 - Weight1.76 oz

-The Proctor Silex 74311 Easy Slice Electric Knife includes two oscillating stainless steel blades.
+The Proctor Silex 74311 Easy Slice Electric Knife includes two oscillating blades.
 The lightweight knife handle has a hand-contoured grip and touch button control.
 The knife can be used to cut through almost anything with ease and precision.

 Hand-contoured hand grip